precice/precice.github.io/content/docs/installation/installation-packages.md

 [Repology](https://repology.org/project/precice/versions) compiles a list of packages and versions in distribution repositories.
 This contains a good overview of packages also in community repositories.
-Note, however that Ubuntu and Debian are absent from this list as official packages for those Distros would lack too far behind in time.
+Note, however that Ubuntu and Debian are absent from this list as official packages for those Distros would lag too far behind in time.

 ![Packaging status](https://repology.org/badge/vertical-allrepos/precice.svg?header=&columns=2&exclude_sources=site)